wukekever/wukekever.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">2023.05.01</div><img src='images/xiamen0.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
-Zengcuo'an is a charming coastal village located in Xiamen, Fujian Province, China.
+Zengcuo'an is a charming coastal village located in Xiamen, China.
 This picturesque destination has gained popularity for its unique blend of traditional Chinese architecture and a vibrant, bohemian atmosphere.
 It is renowned for its distinctive whitewashed buildings adorned with colorful doors and windows, creating a delightful contrast against the backdrop of the azure sea.
 The narrow winding streets are lined with quaint cafes, boutique shops, and local seafood restaurants, making it a haven for both tourists and artists seeking inspiration.
 </div>
 </div>

 ## The Gate of the Orient - Suzhou
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">2021.07.29</div><img src='images/suzhou0.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
 The Gate of the Orient is a prominent landmark and cultural symbol located in the city of Suzhou, China.
 This iconic structure stands as a testament to the city's rich history and modern development.
 It is an architectural marvel that combines traditional Chinese design elements with contemporary aesthetics.
 Its design draws inspiration from classical Chinese gates and archways, featuring intricate carvings, ornate decorations, and a distinctive roofline.
-The gate is often adorned with vibrant red colors, which are symbolic of prosperity and good fortune in Chinese culture.
-Beyond its architectural beauty, it serves as a gateway to the city, welcoming visitors with open arms.

 </div>
 </div>